-- 2.10 At each main stage in preparing any new development plan document or supplementary planning document, we must assess the effect it will have on the environment and how sustainable it will be.
-We will combine these assessments and may combine the assessments of documents prepared simultaneously, the appraisal work we carry out for each SPD will depend on what already exists for the issue after appraising the related DPD. - 2.11 We will consult environmental organisations and certain other local organisations on the scope of the environmental and sustainability report.
+- 2.10 At each main stage in preparing any new development plan document, we must assess the effect it will have on the environment and how sustainable it will be.
+Not all SPDs will need full assessments of effects, but all will need to be screened to ascertain if one is required.
+We will combine these assessments and may combine the assessments of documents prepared simultaneously. - 2.11 We will consult environmental organisations and certain other local organisations on the scope of the environmental and sustainability report.
 We will continue to involve them as necessary during the assessment process.
 Everyone will have the chance to comment on the reports, which we will publish at each main stage of preparing the plan (Figure 2 overleaf).